uyencaocs/Introduction-to-C-programing-/Introduction-to-Linked_list.md

         -----> To solve the problem of fixing array length, they create dynamic array.
 But if the number of elements in the array is too large , copying data to the dynamic array takes a lot of time
         ***Linked_list was born to solve these problems.
 ## what is Linked_list?
     Linked_list is an array not consecutive, a linked list consists of nodes where each node contains a data field and a reference(link) to the next node in the list.
+Linked list hasn't length(can use ramdom access)
     + The consecutive elements are connected by pointers.
     + The size of a linked list is not fixed.
     + The last node of the linked list points to null.